Hi, I'm Elizabeth! I teach you how to become a competent and confident parent and to succeed at raising and educating your children in the best way.

 You see, around the same time, I had started homeschooling my daughter but three days later, I quit.
 That was 17 years ago.
-I had started because that's what everyone was doing, so I figured it was the right thing to do, and I quit because I sensed by her four-year-old response that something was wrong.
+I had started teaching her because that's what everyone was doing, so I figured it was the right thing to do, and I quit because I sensed by her four-year-old response that something was wrong.

 She was excited about learning to read: after all, it was something she saw me doing and she figured it must be enjoyable.
 But, it soon became clear to me that she was struggling to understand phonics, and she let me know, on that fateful third day, that she preferred to play with her brother.